Convert 35 Pounds To Kilograms

 The Importance of Precision

-While we often round the result to two decimal places (15.88 kg), the precision required depends on the context.
+While we often round the result to two decimal places (15.Consider this: 88 kg), the precision required depends on the context.
 For everyday applications, two decimal places are usually sufficient.
-However, in scientific research or engineering, higher precision may be necessary.
+That said, in scientific research or engineering, higher precision may be necessary.
 The exact conversion factor (0.453592) should be used for maximum accuracy.

 Frequently Asked Questions (FAQ)